vsch/kotlin-jdbc/README.md

 * `session.execute` used to execute queries not expecting a result set
 * `session.update` used to execute update queries

-Convenience methods that process result sets which use an extractor which take an ResultSet Row and return an instance of something:
+Convenience methods that process result sets which use an extractor which take a ResultSet Row and return an instance of something:

 * `session.list` used to return a list of extracted data from rows